arihantverma/react-breadcrumb-component/README.md

-# Reusable BreadCrumb Component Using React
+# Reusable BreadCrumb Component Using React With Compound Components Pattern

-## CRA Setup
+This repo is created with created react app.

 <br>

-### Features about this Breadcrumb Component

-To be updated with details soonn…
+This repository is intended to be used the code explained in [this video](https://youtu.be/s9K7el0LTIA)